Go To Top

 Are punitive damages in an insurance settlement taxable?

 Punitive damages are damages assessed against the defendant to punish a defendant for negligence.
 In most cases, the defendant is a company or other large entity.
-An example of this kind of damage might involve a defect in your vehicle that ended up causing the accident or injury.
-Punitive damages are taxable because they are not compensating you for out-of-pocket losses.
-In essence, they are income, so you will have to pay taxes on any punitive damages.
+An example of this kind of damage might involve a defect in your vehicle that ended up causing an accident or injury.
+Punitive damages are taxable because they do not compensate you for out-of-pocket losses.
+Essentially, they are income, so you must pay taxes on any punitive damages.